-“Tenants are required to hand back the property in a state that corresponds with the original condition of the property,” he said.
+“Tenants are required to hand back the property in a state that corresponds to the original condition of the property,” he said.

 “If you gave the property to the tenants in a clean condition, and you can prove that, then you can organise cleaners and deduct the cost from the tenant’s bond,” Jarrad said.

-“Usually the best approach is to first give the tenants two days to come back and clean, then get a professional in the job is not done properly.”
+“Usually the best approach is to first give the tenants two days to come back and clean, then get a professional if the job is not done properly.”